 Medicare has redesigned its membership cards in an attempt to protect people’s identity from theft and prevent fraud.
 Here is what to know about your Medicare card.
 Private information, like your Social Security Number (SSN), will no longer be displayed.
 Your Medicare Beneficiary Identifier (MBI) will be a randomly-assigned, 11-digit number that will replace your Social Security number.
+You need to remember this number for when you require treatment from a healthcare provider – although don’t worry too much, as your provider should be able to use a medicare beneficiary identifier MBI lookup tool to find your number via your personal details.

 The mailing will start in April.
 The cards will be mailed by state over the next year.
 It is all automatic, you do not need to do anything.
 When you receive the new Medicare card, destroy your old one – be sure to destroy it so that no one else could use it.